What’s New for the Debugger in Visual Studio 2013

 You can use the Debugging Tools for Windows in the Visual Studio IDE.
 You must install the debugging tools that are part of the Windows Driver Kit (WDK).
 See Windows 8.1 Preview: Download kits, bits, and tools.

 Visualize the call stack while debugging in Visual Studio Ultimate by creating code maps.
 You can also use code maps to navigate around your code.
-See Map the call stack while debugging in Visual Studio.
+See Map methods on the call stack while debugging in Visual Studio.

 Monitor IIS web apps locally for exception and performance events with Microsoft Monitoring Agent, either alone or with System Center 2012.
 You can record these events to an IntelliTrace log so that you can investigate these problems further in Visual Studio Ultimate and go to the deployed code when you start debugging from specific events.